27966/27966.github.io/README.md

 # TEAM 27966
 KNIGHTS OF THE LOOP FUNCTION

-Official repository for the landing page and website of Nora Henderson Team 27966.
+*Official repository and website of Nora Henderson Team 27966.